 Lasso offers one plan in St. Joseph County – the Lasso Healthcare MSA plan.
 Lasso is a high deductible plan which gives beneficiaries a contribution to medical savings accounts each year.
 The MSA can be used to pay for out-of-pocket medical expenses, including dental, vision, hearing, and prescription drug copays.
 If you do not use all of your contributions, they can be rolled over from year to year.
 There is no network for this plan, so you can use any doctor who accepts Medicare.

 When comparing Medicare Advantage plans, you will want to consider Network restrictions, copays, out-of-pocket limits, extra benefits offered by the plan, and the plan’s star rating.
 Much of this information can be found on Medicare.gov, but you would have to dive deeper and visit each plan’s website for additional detail.
 It can be confusing to go it alone, so why not get help from a knowledgeable Medicare insurance broker, like the ones at Bobby Brock Insurance?

 HMOs and PPOs require you to use contracted providers.
 Doctors and hospitals agree to be a part of these plans because the plan assures providers will have a steady stream of patients referred by the plan.
 In exchange, they give special pricing to the plans.
 The discounts are passed on to consumers in the form of lower copays.

 HMOs have the strictest restrictions for going outside the plan, but they often offer the lowest overall costs.
 All HMOs will cover you if you have a medical emergency and must see a provider out of your area, but non-emergency care must be received by plan providers to be covered.
 A person who travels a lot may not feel comfortable with an HMO.
-PPOs require you to see plan providers to pay the lowest out of pocket costs, but the plan will still cover you if you go outside the network.
+PPOs require you to see plan providers pay the lowest out-of-pocket costs, but the plan will still cover you if you go outside the network.